WadhwaniAI/StudentDropoutEWS/README.md

 ---

+### Problem
-- Students in India drop out of schools due to diverse social, economic and geographical factors.
+- Many students in India drop out of schools due to diverse social, economic and geographical factors.
 - Students enrolled in a given academic year (AY) but **failing to re-enroll** in the *next* AY are dropouts.
-- *Less education* creates unskilled labour and is linked to poor health thus impeding a nation's development.
+- *Education gaps* lead to unskilled labour and are linked to poor health—impeding a nation's development.

+### Motivation
 - **Dropout indicators** are present in social traits, attendance patterns and performance in assessments.
-- This project is an **Early Warning System (EWS)** using ML to predict, cognize and mitigate student dropouts.
+- This project aims to build an **Early Warning System (EWS)** using machine learning (ML) techniques to predict students who are at a risk of dropping out of school.
-- We formulate this as a *Binary Classification* ML problem (dropout: label 1, not-dropout: label 0).
-- Data collected via enrollment, daily attendance and semester assessments is currently used.
+- These predictions could potentially be used to cognize and design interventions to mitigate student dropouts.

+### Data Sources
+- The project has been developed using data provided by *Vidya Samiksha Kendra (VSK)—Samagra Shiksha, Department of Education, state of Gujarat, India*
-- Enrollment data delineates a student's regional and socioeconomic factors.
+  - Enrollment data: Delineates a student's regional and socioeconomic factors.
-- Daily attendance data delineates a student's daily attendance (present, absent or missing entry).
+  - Daily attendance data: Delineates a student's daily attendance (present, absent or missing entry).
-- Semester assessment data delineates a student's attendance and performance in examinations.
+  - Semester assessment data: Delineates a student's attendance and performance in examinations.
-- The project has been developed using data provided by *Vidya Samiksha Kendra (VSK), state of Gujarat, India*.
-- **Anyone** with similar data could use this project.
-The user will only have to modify [Dataset Schema](metadata/schema.json).
-- Prior to usage, the original data is assembled into a *unified dataset* with each row representing a student.
+- The three data sources are merged into a *unified dataset* with each row representing records pertaining to one student.
+- **Customizable** Anyone with similar data could use this project by suitably modifying the [Dataset Schema](metadata/dataset_schema.json).

+### Formulation
+- EWS is formulated as a *Binary Classification* ML problem (dropout: label 1, not-dropout: label 0).
-- A binary *Target* column for a given AY is populated using the enrollment data of the next AY.
+- For a given AY, a binary *Target* for each student is derived using the enrollment data from the following AY.
-- **Input** to the modeling process is the unified dataset (with the target column).
+- The **Input** to the pipeline is the unified dataset (with the target column).
-- **Output** is a dataframe with features and dropout probabilities as columns and rows as students.
+- The resulting **Output** is a dataframe with dropout probabilities for each student that also includes the final set of features.
-- EWS attempts to *explain a model's predictions* using [SHAP](https://shap.readthedocs.io/en/latest/) as illustrated in the `Explainability` section.
+- [SHAP](https://shap.readthedocs.io/en/latest/) is used to *explain the model's predictions*.

 ---